datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    $ cd midterm_project
    $ datalad run-procedure cfg_yoda

-As a next step you decide to take care of getting linking your raw dataset adequately to your ``midterm_project`` dataset by installing it as a subdataset.
+As a next step you take care of linking your raw dataset adequately to your ``midterm_project`` dataset by installing it as a subdataset.
 Make sure to install it as a subdataset of ``midterm_project``, and not ``DataLad-101``!